Scholarly interpretation of Gospel elements: Eschatology

 Jesus preached mainly about the Kingdom of God.
 Scholars are divided over whether he was referring to an imminent apocalyptic event or the transformation of everyday life, or some combination.

 Most of the scholars participating in the third quest hold that Jesus believed the end of history was coming within his own lifetime or within the lifetime of his contemporaries.
 This view, generally known as "consistent eschatology," was influential during the early to the mid—twentieth century.
 C. H. Dodd and others have insisted on a "realized eschatology" that says Jesus' own ministry fulfilled prophetic hopes.
-Many conservative scholars have adopted the paradoxical position the kingdom is both "present" and "still to come" claiming Pauline eschatology as support.
+Multiple conservative scholars have adopted the paradoxical position the kingdom is both "present" and "still to come" claiming Pauline eschatology as support.
 R. T. France and N. T. Wright and others have taken Jesus' apocalyptic statements of an imminent end, historically, as referring to the fall of Jerusalem and the destruction of the Temple in 70 CE.